mrochaUTAS/WWEdge/README.md

 # WWEdge
-An R-script for the automatic quantification of wood checking and shrinkage  using disc-derived wedges
+An R-script for the automatic quantification of wood checking and shrinkage  using disc-derived wedges (WWEdge.R)

 Cite this R-script: